lorenzo-arcioni/HPC-T-Annotator/README.md

 If you are running on a cluster (where usually several versions are available) make sure to load a given Python 3 version.

 ### Get started
-First, we start by cloning the repository into a folder on our filesystem on your local machine (can be also the cluster).
+First, we start by getting the last software release and download it into a folder on our filesystem on your local machine (can be also the cluster).
 ```sh
 wget https://github.com/lorenzo-arcioni/HPC-T-Annotator/releases/download/v1/hpc-t-annotator.tar.gz
 ```